cball/netlify-plugin-contextual-env/README.md

 Say you have an ENV in your API code called `DATABASE_URL`.
 If you use this plugin, you'll be able to override that value based on a Context or Branch name.

+Right now, this plugin writes a `.env` file in the root of the project with the new values, which most build tooling will pick up on.
+Unfortunately, we can't set `proces.env` directly until it is [supported by Netlify Build](https://github.com/netlify/build/issues/1129))

 For example:

 - A `staging` branch, would automatically set `DATABASE_URL` to the value of `STAGING_DATABASE_URL` if it exists.